mgwalker/mgwalker.github.io/src/blog/amtrak-api.md

 number of bytes, not the number of 4-byte units.
 (In crypto-js's code, it seems to refer to these as words, and they just happen to be 4 bytes long.
-But the word "word" isn't especially meaningful on its own, as it has variously meant 16, 32, and 64 bites at different times and in different architectures).
+But the word "word" isn't especially meaningful on its own, as it has variously meant 16, 32, and 64 bytes at different times and in different architectures).

 So there you go.
 Now you too can access Amtrak data the easy way.
 Kudos to whoever wrote the Amtrak map page because a) the weird obfuscations they made